rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 That's it.
 The game can now be played!

+### Missing music ###
-***Note:*** Some digital releases of Fallout 2 use a non-default location for the music tracks.
-If you notice missing music during gameplay, do the following:
+Some digital releases of Fallout 2 use a non-default location for the music tracks; if you notice missing music during gameplay, you have two options:
-Check where `/music/` in your Fallout 2 installation folder is.
-Then open the `fallout2.cfg` file of `Fallout1in2` and change the path under
+- Check where `music/` in your Fallout 2 installation folder is and change `Fallout1in2/Fallout2.cfg` setting `[sound]->music_path2` accordingly.
-`music_path2` accordingly.
-Or copy all the Fallout 2 music files into the `/Fallout2/Fallout1in2/sounds/music/` folder.
-That will work as well.
+- Copy all the Fallout 2 music files into the `Fallout1in2/data/sound/music/` folder.

 CONFIGURATION